 Using AdWords Grouping, Labels & Custom Variables

 By including the [adwords_grouping] and/or [adwords_labels] columns in your feed to segment products, you’re able to target your Product Listing Ads within AdWords and adjust bids for each grouping or label, via product targets.
-By doing this you can have campaigns or ad groups which target individual groups of products, see detailed metrics for different product targets, and adjust bids for each product target.
+By doing this you can have campaigns or ad groups that target individual groups of products, see detailed metrics for different product targets, and adjust bids for each product target.

-The [adwords_grouping] and [adwords_labels] are very similar to each other, [adwords_grouping] attribute can only contain 1 value (such as “on sale” OR “fast moving”, etc) and [adwords_labels] attribute can contain multiple values (such as “on sale, holiday special, free shipping”).
+The [adwords_grouping] and [adwords_labels] are very similar to each other, [adwords_grouping] attribute can only contain 1 value (such as “on-sale” OR “fast-moving”, etc) and [adwords_labels] attribute can contain multiple values (such as “on sale, holiday special, free shipping”).

 If you are using Google Shopping campaigns, the [adwords_grouping] and [adwords_labels] are no longer necessary, but be sure not to replace [adwords_labels] with custom labels (this could negatively affect your regular Product Listing Ads campaign performance).
 Using custom labels in your data feed will allow you to create Product Groups in AdWords (not Product Targets which are used in Product Listing Ad campaigns).
 These Product Groups allow you to segment products in your AdWords account using the data you assigned to each label, as well as other ad solutions like dynamic remarketing.

 Custom variables can contain similar values to the ones used in the [adwords_grouping] and [adwords_labels] attributes.
 You can have up to five custom labels, numbered 0 through 4 and are limited to 1,000 unique values per custom label across your entire product inventory.
 Every custom label can have just one value per product and it isn’t necessary for an item to have a value for one or more custom labels.
 Learn More About Google Shopping Campaigns